 The best protection against fake jobs is education and vigilance

-While job scams have been around for years and carry recognisable warning signs, technological advancements have allowed scammers to target job seekers through increasingly sophisticated methods.
-A recent study by Online Scams and Fraud Research found that 30% of adults in the UK have experienced fake employment scams online.
-To avoid becoming another unfortunate statistic, here's our detailed guide to understanding job scams, complete with internet safety tips to protect your personal details.
+The harsh reality is that job scams exist.
+While cons have been around for years, technological advancements have enabled scammers to target job seekers via increasingly sophisticated methods.
+According to the Online Scams and Fraud Research, 30% of adults in the UK have experienced fake employment scams online.
+So, how do you know if a job is a scam and avoid them altogether?

 What is a job scam?